These are the most popular questions – don’t mind asking for elaboration

 It is best to drink bottled water when travelling through Tanzania – numerous brands are widely available and served in all restaurants and lodges.
 Steer clear of ice, raw vegetables, and salads when eating at street restaurants.
 High-end restaurants will clean their produce in antiseptic solution, but to be on the safe side, fruit and vegetables should always be washed and peeled.
-Try to avoid eating in empty restaurants – the food may have been sitting out for some time – and order your meat well done.
-On the coast, seafood and fish are usually fresh, but make sure everything is well-cooked.
+Pink Flamingo Hotel has own borohol, is deep 85 meters, the water come from Mt.
+Kilimanjaro, is a clear water, we check the purity every 12 months.

 4. Typical food in Tanzania?

 In Tanzania’s towns and villages, the food is usually simple.
 Plain grilled meat, nyama choma, is very popular, and often served with sauce, rice, chips, or ugali (cornmeal).
 Indian cuisine is also wide spread.
-The locally brewed beer is good, including Serengeti, Safari, Kilimanjaro, mbege (home-brew from the Chagga people) and banana beer; imported beers (e.g. Tusker from Kenya) and wine are also excellent.
+The locally brewed beer is good, including Serengeti, Safari, Kilimanjaro, mbege (home-brew from the Chagga people) and banana beer; imported beers (e.g. Tusker from Kenya).

 5. Time in Tanzania?

 Tanzania is three hours ahead of Greenwich Mean Time (GMT+3).
 Tanzania does not operate daylight saving time, hence there’s no time difference between their summer and winter months.